 Postcondition Sequence from start to stop, increasing by step for every step, appended to measurement result table of the current project.
 Value of "Start" textfield is the previous value of "Stop".
 "Step" and "Stop" textfields are empty.
 "Step" textfield has focus.
 Error condition If the last value in the old sequence (excluding completed measurements) is equal to the start value of this new sequence, then start the new sequence from start + step.
 Goal-derived 5.1.3 after creating new project and entering manual values.
 Requirements R6, R12 UC25: Load sequence Scenario a Click down-arrow in right side of "Load set" combo box; from appearing list, click sequence to load.
 Precondition An open project, at least 1 saved sequence.
+Postcondition Selected sequence appended to measurement result table and selected.

+Error condition (If accidentally inserted the wrong sequence, pressing del will

+delete it as it's selected after inserting.)

-Postcondition Selected sequence appended and selected to measurement result table, and appended to current project.
-Goal-derived 5.1.1, after typing project data, load "Basalt" set; 5.1.2 set already loaded for each project file (when created).
-Requirements R6 UC26: Edit sequence on-the-fly Scenario a Click any unmeasured "Tesla" or "Temp" column in measurement result table, enter new value.
+Goal-derived 5.1.1, after typing project data, load "Basalt" set; 5.1.2 set already

+loaded for each project file (when created).

+Requirements R6

+UC26: Edit sequence on-the-fly

+Scenario a Click any unmeasured "Tesla" or "Temp" column in measurement

+result table, enter new value.